What is a chargeback? How it works and how to avoid it

 What happens if I get too many chargebacks?

-A high chargeback rate, typically over 1% of your transactions, can lead to penalties from your payment processor.
-This may include higher fees or even the termination of your merchant account, which would prevent you from accepting card payments.
+Exceeding a 1% chargeback rate triggers penalties from your payment processor.
+Consequences include higher processing fees, mandatory monitoring programmes, and potential termination of your merchant account, which would prevent you from accepting card payments.

 Do I still pay chargeback fees if I win the dispute?

-In most cases, yes.
-The chargeback fee is an administrative cost charged by the bank for processing the dispute.
-Even if you win the case and the transaction amount is returned to you, this fee is often non-refundable.
+Yes, in most cases.
+The chargeback fee of £15–30 is an administrative cost for processing the dispute.
+Even if you win and the transaction amount is returned, this fee is typically non-refundable.

 Disclaimer